MicrosoftEdge/MSEdgeExplainers/WebInstall/explainer_same_domain.md

 The `navigator.install` call can receive an object with a set of parameters that specify different installation behaviours for the app.

-* **referral-info**: this parameter takes the form of an object that can have arbitrary information required by the calling installation domain.
+* **referral-info**: this parameter takes the form of an object that can have arbitrary information required by the calling installation domain regarding the acquisition info.

 #### **Installing the web app**

 To install a same domain web site/app, the process is as follows:
-1. Site/app must comply with *[installability criteria](#installability-criteria)*.
+1. Site/app must comply with *[installability criteria](#installability-criteria), if any*.
 2. Prompt the user for install confirmation.
+User is given a choice about whether to install the target content or not.
-3. Install the app.
+3. If the users accepts, the content is installed.
-4. UA default action post-install (generally the app will open/be added to homescreen/start menu/dock).
+5. UA default action post-install (generally the app will open/be added to homescreen/start menu/dock).

 ## Relation with other web APIs